varachit/Star-Wars-API/README.md

 Star Wars REST API, serves people, planet and starship within its universe.
 Based on Django 4.0.3, Python 3.10.1, the application utilised SQLite, a lightweight disk-based database run along with the application.

 ## Note
 Greeting Mr. Morrison, I'm Varachit Wirunpat.
 This is my first REST API Django Project.
-The reason for choosing Django is because I would like to try somoething new and challenge myself to adapt the existing knwoledge with the new framework.
+The reason for choosing Django is because I would like to try somoething new and challenge myself to adapt the existing knowledge with the new framework.
 Thank you for visiting and have a great day!

 ## Technology
 ### Backend